phillipgraf/30days-machine-learning/README.md

 # 30days-machine-learning
-This is my final submission of the Kaggle course "30 Days of ML" of 2021.
+This is our final submission of the Kaggle course "30 Days of ML" of 2021.

+We finished in the top 40% with a ranking of 3002 out of 7573 teams.